Tip of the Day

 The links in this section direct you to Centers that have been at the forefront in investigating the needs of people with disabilities and have contributed significantly to advancing universal design in education.

-External link
+external link

-Adaptive Environments-Human Centered Design, Boston
+Adaptive Environments-Human Centered Design

 "Adaptive Environments (AE) is a 29 year old international non-profit organization, based in Boston, committed to advancing the role of design in expanding opportunity and enhancing experience for people of all ages and abilities.
 AE’s work balances expertise in legally required accessibility with promotion of best practices in human-centered or universal design."

-External link
+external link

 Code of Practice on Access and Mobility - UK

-External link
+external link

 Podcasting in Education

 Based on podcasting presentations that the author made at the 2007 College Reading and Learning Association Conference (Portland, OR) and the National Conference of the National College Learning Center Association (Atlanta, GA) and a workshop on November 15, 2006 held at the University of Minnesota-Twin Cities.
-The Power Point slides for the presentation given at the CRLA and NCLCA Conference are provided below.
+The Power Point slides for the presentation given at the CRLA and NCLCA Conference are provided.
 The UMN presentations has two parts: one for a basic overview of podcasting and the other examines its use in education.

-External link
+external link

-RERC on Universal Design at Buffalo
+RERC on Universal Design and the Built Environment at the University at Buffalo (Research based)

-External link
+external link

 Supplement to Notice of Fair Housing Accessibility Guidelines

-External link
+external link

-Universal Design Education Online
+Universal Design Education

 "This web site supports the teaching and study of universal design.
 It also provides a place where educators can interact with each other.
 Our goal is to develop a community of learners who exchange information for the benefit of all."

-External link
+external link

 Universal Design Network Home